 Tip #5 – Start sketching out your guest list – The one factor that will influence cost (and that often sends budgets into the stratosphere) is the size of the guest list.
 So after you have settled on a length of engagement and a budget, start putting together a draft guest list.
 Just sit down with your fiance/fiancee and spend an hour or two writing down who you would like to invite (this may also include people that your parents might want to have attend, also, so make sure you include a count of these guests for your initial estimate).
 Once you have a ballpark number, you can match this against the desired size of your wedding to determine if you need to start shaving it down already or if you can work with this.
 And remember that rule of thumb says that up to 20% of your invited guests won’t attend, so hopefully this lets you plan accordingly.

-Tip #6 – Start using our free event software .
+Tip #6 – Start using our event software free trial.